Personalized zipper pouch

 - Save it with a new name and in EMB format to ensure you retain all the information stored in the file.

-Use Output Design > Export Design to convert current design to a format other than your selected machine.
+Use Output Design > Export Design to export the current design to a machine file for stitching.

 Transfer design to machine